liborty/rstats/README.md

 * **Version 0.5.6** Added minimal support also for vectors of bytes (of u8 end type) for vector algebra over files and images.

 * **Version 0.5.5** Introduced `revindex`, `mergerank` and `mergesort`.
 Made 1-d quartiles more accurate.
 Changed all correlations to required (unchecked) methods.

-* **Version 0.5.4** Added `irank,varc,kazutsugi`.

-* **Version 0.5.3** Added `varea` =  magnitude of the cross product.
-Changed status of some methods from 'required' to 'provided'.

-* **Version 0.5.2** Renamed trait RStats to Stats, to avoid naming confusion.
-Separated MutVecs implementations to their own module `mutvecimpls.rs`.
-Added some more tests.
-Expanded `moe` to include mean and std of eccentricities.

-* **Version 0.5.1** Added scalar addition `sadd` and linear transformation `lintrans` to `Vectors`.

-* **Version 0.5.0** Introduces *VecVec* trait for all multi-point methods, now implemented for type `&[Vec<f64>]`.
-This is a breaking change but it did allow streamlining of the code and a clean separation of the traits.
-Main benefit to the user is in no longer having to explicitly pass around the dimensionality d.